Aquaculture South Africa

-If you are considering commercial Freshwater or Marine aquaculture you have come to the correct website.
+If you are considering commercial freshwater or marine aquaculture you have come to the correct website.
 Commercial aquaculture depends on land, water resources, markets and an honest assessment of the size of aquaculture development being considered.
 Smart Farming offers sustainable turnkey projects.

 We have done over 30 state-of-the-art commercial projects around the world in the last 15 years and every one of them is still running.
 Contact us to get started!
+We are a South African company located in Cape Town, South Africa.

 Over the past decade, powerful forces have been leading the aquaculture industry to the use of Recirculated Aquaculture Systems (RAS).
 Among the motivations for this RAS Revolution are the global shortage of fresh water, contamination of water sources, higher environmental awareness and rising land prices in developed countries.
 Our system is a RAS, based on the efficient recirculation of water in grow-out tanks.
 A series of airlift pumps supply oxygen to the water, while also removing carbon dioxide.

 It is an almost-closed system, which minimizes the need for a continuous fresh water supply while at the same time conserving energy costs.
-It also provides for treatment of waste water and the removal of solid waste.
+It also provides for treatment of wastewater and the removal of solid waste.

-Simplicity of design is its hallmark.
+The simplicity of design is its hallmark.
 Simplicity lessens the number of moving parts and thus the need for human involvement, reducing maintenance costs, the potential for clogs, and other system failures.

 Our mass water flow system has broken the density limit for aerated recirculated aquaculture systems, achieving production densities comparable to those achieved in pure oxygen systems.